 NCSHPO TSSC: National Conference of State Historic Preservation Officers Technology and Survey Standing Committee

 SAA: Society for American Archaeology.
 Co-chair, Digital Data Interest Group.
 Member, Task Force on Public Outcomes of CRM

 Notable Presentations and Publications

-Organizer, Futures and Challenges in Government Digital Archaeology, electronic symposium at Society for American Archaeology 2018 in Washington DC.
+Chair, Futures and Challenges in Government Digital Archaeology, electronic symposium at Society for American Archaeology 2018 in Washington DC.
 Symposium website.
 Presented “Always Halfway There: Keeping Up with Digital Archaeological Data in Virginia,” link.